 The Teachers' Pension Scheme is a contributory "sector-wide" scheme for academic staff administered by the Teachers' Pension Agency on behalf of the Department for Education and Skills.
 The scheme, which does not have a fund but instead operates on a 'pay-as-you-go' basis, is subject to actuarial valuation every five years for the purpose of determining the "sector-wide" contribution rates.
 The latest actuarial valuation of the scheme was as at 31 March 2016.
-The cost of pension increases is currently excluded from the valuation and neither employees nor employers contribute value by added the employee, directly the to which is met The contribution rate during the year was 23.68%.
+The cost of pension increases is currently excluded from the valuation and neither employees nor employers contribute this employee, directly to added value to the which is met by the Exchequer.
+The contribution rate during the year was 23.68%.
 It is not possible to identify each institution's share of the underlying assets and liabilities of the scheme and hence contributions to the scheme are accounted for as if it were a defined contribution scheme.
-The cost recognised within the Income and Expenditure account of £1,050k, (2021: £1,010k) is equal to the contributions payable to the scheme for the year.
+The cost recognised within the Income and Expenditure account of £1.050k.
+(2021; £1.010k) is equal to the contributions payable to the scheme for the year.